vlandham/captain_z/out/captain_z.md

 The same ropes that had allowed her to escape by tangling up the sleepy pirate, had now narrowly saved her life.

 As she fell off the side of the ship, some of the rope wrapped around her left foot.
-Now Captain Z was dangling by her leg twenty feet below where she started on the deck, and upside-down, but hanging right above her own little rowboat.
+Now Captain Z was dangling upside-down by her leg twenty feet below where she started on the deck, but hanging right above her own little rowboat.

 What luck!

 But time stays still for no man, or woman, as it were.
 She had to move fast to take advantage of that lucky tangle.

-Captain Z dropped her stolen chest into the rowboat, which landed with a thud.
+Captain Z dropped her stolen chest into the rowboat, which landed with a bang.
 She reached up and unloosed the rope coil around her ankle.
 Then, she dropped down and hit the rowboat with a thud herself.

-Sore, but with no bones broken, she put her oars in and started rowing fast.
+Sore, but with no bones broken, she put her oars in and started rowing as fast as she could.

-She had just started to slip away when a few of the pirate crew poked their heads over the railing above to look down at whatever it was that had just fallen off their boat.
+A few of the pirate crew poked their heads over the railing to look down at whatever it was that had just fallen off their boat.

 They shouted and waved their arms to bring over the rest of the crew.

 Captain Z looked up just in time to see the Dread Captain Spears glaring down at her.
-His red eye blazing like a bright fire - stoked by his anger.
+His red eye blazing like a bright fire, stoked by his anger.

-He stood there and scowled at her for a time, no doubt thinking and trying to figure out what to do next.
+He stood there and scowled at her for a time, no doubt trying to figure out what to do next.
 Then he turned and started shouting commands at his crew.
 "Avast, ya sea dogs!
 To the aft, double time!"
-His crew all started running to the back of the ship, quickly disappearing from Captain Z's view.
+His crew all started running to the back of the ship, and disappeared from Captain Z's view.

 Captain Z focused on her rowing.

 The water was too shallow to allow that great giant of a boat, the Sea Breaker, to reach her.
 Instead, they would have to lower their own rowboats if they wanted to chase her.
-And that is most certainly what Captain Spears wanted.

 Captain Z cursed her luck and her clumsy feet for such a disastrous get away.
 Still, she had the chest, which meant she had the map.

 She had the map, once she got the chest open, that is.

-Smiling, Captain Z rowed straight for shore.
-There's more then one way to open a chest, she thought again, and she had the perfect sort of key to do just that.
+Smiling, Captain Z rowed straight for shore. _There's more then one way to open a chest_, she thought again, _and I have the perfect key._

 #